Giftvictor12/alx-react/README.md

-s is a readme file on alx-react
+This is a readme file on alx-react